awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 +  `ApplyImmediately` \(set to `true` or `false`\)

 **Note**
  If your cluster is part of an Aurora global database, the in\-place upgrade procedure is slightly different\.
 You call the [ModifyGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyGlobalClusterParameterGroup.html) operation instead of `ModifyDBCluster`\.
-For more information, see [In\-place upgrades for global databases](#AuroraMySQL.Upgrading.GlobalDB)\.
+For more information, see [In\-place major upgrades for global databases](#AuroraMySQL.Upgrading.GlobalDB)\.

 ## How in\-place upgrades affect the parameter groups for a cluster<a name="AuroraMySQL.Upgrading.ParamGroups"></a>